rfshelley/Documentation/device-type-developers-guide/parse.rst

 Recall that the "switch" capability specifies an attribute of "switch", with possible values "on" and "off".
 *The* ``parse()`` *method is responsible for creating events for the attributes of that device's capabilities.*

-That is a critical point to understand about Device Handlers - it is what allows SmartApps to respond to event subscriptions!
+That is a critical point to understand about Device Handlers - it is what allows SmartApps to respond to Event subscriptions!

 .. note::